Dublin City Hall

 Get better acquainted with the culture, history and stories of the Irish capital whilst having a drink in some of the best pubs in Dublin!

-Dublin is where pubs were born, each with its own unique atmosphere and long and varied history.
+Dublin is where pubs were born, each with its unique atmosphere and long and varied history.
 Their authenticity has given Irish pubs a reputation for being fun, friendly and welcoming all over the world, but they quintessentially belong to Dublin.
 There is no other such suitable place to sip on a pint of Guinness.
 This tour is a mixture of novelty, history, literature, music and humour!

 Venture to Dublin's true hidden gems --including the pubs which contributed most to the city's unique character.
 Not only will you learn how to savour a pint of beer, but also follow in the footsteps of Irish literary giants, seeing the haunts frequented by the likes of James Joyce.